JUN 2020Royal National Park road upgrades

 Transport for NSW is undertaking a three-stage road upgrade program in the Royal National Park.More information

 The map below shows the detour route.
-This map and more information is available in the start of work notification (PDF, 538Kb).
+This map and more information is available in the June 2020 project update (PDF, 2.29Mb).

 MAY 2020Further stages - update